 It looks like serious problem which seems like a mechanical or electronic failure on your mini-DV camcorder’s part.

-In most instances, it’s not the case.
+In some instances, it’s not the case.

 The problem, more often than not, is due to a ‘dirty’ mini-DV camcorder head.